HrishikeshP-01/DBFundamentals_Concepts/README.md

   - Homogenous – copies of the main DB are distributed throughout the network
   - Heterogenous – Network can contain completely different schemas, data models & supported by different OS but are connected via the network

+## Relational DB
+- Data is stored in the form of tables
+- Links are created between data elements
+- Since the data is highly structured, they can easily be extracted and manipulated via queries that take less time